meltaxa/solariot/README.md

 Solariot will connect directly to your Inverter using Modbus TCP.

-Currently, Solariot is able to talk to a Sungrow SH5K inverter.
+Currently, Solariot is able to talk to a SMA Sunny Boy and Sungrow SH5K inverter.
 However, the script is designed to allow any Modbus TCP enabled Inverter to be queried by using your own Modbus register map file.